uabrc/uabrc.github.io/docs/data_management/storage/cheaha_storage_gpfs/gpfs_snapshots.md

 Avoid the following:

-- Attempting to modify files inside `.snapshots` directory
+- Attempting to modify files inside `.snapshots` directory.
-- Selecting a snapshot created **after** the file was deleted
+- Selecting a snapshot created **after** the file was deleted.
-- Using an incorrect directory path
+- Using an incorrect directory path.
-- Attempting to restore Ceph-stubbed files directly
+- Attempting to restore Ceph-stubbed files directly.

 ## When to Contact Support

 Contact Research Computing if:

-- You receive an **"Operation not permitted"** error
+- You receive an **"Operation not permitted"** error.
-- The file is not present in any snapshot
+- The file is not present in any snapshot.
-- You are unsure whether your data is GPFS or Ceph-resident
+- You are unsure whether your data is GPFS or Ceph-resident.
-- You need help restoring large or complex datasets
+- You need help restoring large or complex datasets.

 For critical data that needs to be archived, consider using [Long Term Storage (LTS)](../lts/index.md), snapshots are not intended for use as an archive.